-This script is intended to be run on a standby replica.
+The /p4/common/bin/request_replica_checkpoint.sh script is intended to be run on a standby replica.
 It essentially just calls 'p4 admin checkpoint -Z' to request a checkpoint and exits.
 The actual checkpoint is created on the next journal rotation on the master.